 If you are currently receiving care from certain Mount Sinai-affiliated specialty providers or using specific specialty services, your health plan may be required to continue covering your care at in-network rates for a limited period of time under continuity-of-care protections.

-If you believe you qualify for continuity-of-care coverage and have been unable to get clear information or a response from Anthem, we encourage you to report the issue as follows:
+We encourage patients who believe they qualify for continuity-of-care benefits but have been unable to get clear information or a response from Anthem to report the issue as follows:

 • If your health coverage is employer-sponsored: